macomfan/cei/README.md

 # CEI
 The full name of CEI is CryptoCurrency Exchange Interface.
-It is a SDK set supporting many CryptoCurrency exchanges and supporting many programing languages.
+It is an SDK set supporting many CryptoCurrency exchanges and supporting many programing languages.

 ### Features
 * Multi programing languages.